Nigel1992/Argonv3-RPI5-LibreELEC/README.md

 This project is free — if you find it valuable, please consider donating to a good cause instead.

+Why?
+Because this project was built to help people, and there’s no better way to pay that forward than by supporting others in need.
+Whether it's providing clean water, funding medical aid, or fighting climate change, your donation can make a real difference.

 ### ✅ How It Works

 1. **Donate directly** to any charity you care about (see suggestions below).